mvac7/PSGed/README.md

 We formed a group called 303bcn and we started with Neuroflip's C64 where he was DJing his music, while I was doing VJing from an MSX connected to a video projector.
 To do this, I developed an application for VJing where using the keyboard you could visually interpret the music, showing different graphic effects.

-Those times were very crazy.
-Lots of sex (on the internet), Cola-drinks and Noise!!!

 ![veejingSX](https://raw.githubusercontent.com/mvac7/PSGed/main/screenshots/veejingSX_v09b.png)
 <br/>[*veejingSX*](http://www.lowtoy.com/veejingsx/)

+Later we went on to use Commodore Amiga computers, specifically three Amigas 1200: (2 for DJing and 1 for VJing).
+We needed an extra-long table to fit so many A1200s.
+But this is another story.

+> Those times were very crazy.
+Sex (on the internet), Cola-drinks and above all a lot of Noise!!!! **YEAH!**

 This experience made me think of an application oriented to live playback and this led to the next chapter: